-This unit includes knowledge, understandings and skills to the degree of complexity described below.
+This unit includes the knowledge, understandings and skills described below.
+This is the examinable content.

 The unit content includes theoretical aspects (Knowledge) and practical aspects (Skills) organised into three content areas:

 - Developing software

 - Programming

-- Networks and communications
+- Networks and communications.

 Typically, approximately 60 percent of class time would be allocated for the Programming content, approximately 20 percent would be allocated for Developing software content, and approximately 20 percent would be allocated for Networks and communications content.